 Referral is usually from your GP and the team will contact you to arrange to see you, usually in your own home.
 The person who comes to see you might be a community psychiatric nurse, a social worker, an occupational therapist or a psychiatrist.
 They will agree a plan with you including any necessary treatment.

 The memory clinic is a facility to assess older people who are concerned about their memory or cognitive function.
 Following referral from your GP, the nursing staff will undertake a full assessment of your mental health problems and your memory and you will be reviewed by a consultant psychiatrist to develop a plan of treatment.

 Here you will be given a thorough assessment of memory problems and, may be referred to hospital for a scan.
-The clinic is a useful source of information and we work closely with the Voluntary Sector, Northumberland Tyne and Wear NHS Trust and other agencies to provide support to you and your family.
+The clinic is a useful source of information and we work closely with the voluntary sector and other agencies to provide support to you and your family.

 The early onset dementia service

 If you are under 65 years old and have concerns about your memory or have a diagnosis of dementia and live in North Tyneside, you may be seen by our early onset dementia team.
 This consists of a community psychiatric nurse and a support worker with input from a consultant psychiatrist and a psychologist.
 Once you have been referred by your GP, the team will work with you to develop a plan of care and treatment.

 Memory clinic telephone: 0191 2932542

 North Shields and Tynemouth community mental health team: 0191 293 2748

 Tynemouth and Whitley Bay community mental health team: 0191 293 2567

 Liaison service: 0191 293 4049